The IoT at the Edge

-After hearing the initial buzz around the “Internet of Things” and how connected devices were the future, it was hard not to joke about refrigerators sending Tweets when you ran out of eggs.
-While it is amazing we can get real-time inventory updates from the icebox, that IoT has permeated nearly every industry as it makes data more accessible and actionable is incredible.
+The “Internet of Things” (IoT) and the possibilities for connected devices is exploding.
+Have you heard about the refrigerator that can send Tweets when you run out of eggs?
+While it is amazing that we can get real-time inventory updates from the icebox, the fact that IoT has permeated nearly every industry, as it makes data more accessible and actionable, is even more incredible.

 MarketWatch reports the global edge computing market will double to $21 billion (€18.7 billion) in 2023, meaning the growth of IoT will push the edge farther than ever before.
 As businesses realize what they can do and efficiencies gained using the cloud, the need for connected technology in more remote and challenging locations is also increasing.

-But, the next frontier of edge computing is anything but friendly to a computer’s sensitive internal components and require considerable ruggedization to thrive in these harsh environments.
+The next frontier of edge computing is often anything but friendly to a computer’s sensitive internal components, which in many instances, will require considerable ruggedization to thrive in these harsh environments.

-Take autonomous vehicles, for instance, which need to be able to manage, monitor, and respond to thousands of constantly changing variables and conditions in real-time.
-This requires tremendous amounts of computation locally and we’ve seen projects where dual Xeon with GPU systems were an absolute must.
+Take autonomous vehicles for instance, which need to be able to manage, monitor, and respond to thousands of constantly changing variables and conditions in real-time.
+This requires tremendous amounts of computation locally and we’ve already seen projects where dual Xeon with GPU systems were an absolute must.

-Raw performance isn’t always enough, especially in these circumstances.
-For in-vehicle applications, the amount of shock, vibration, and extreme temperatures the computer will be subjected to must also be considered.
+But raw performance metrics aren’t enough for these type of edge computing use cases for in-vehicle applications, the amount of shock, vibration, and extreme temperatures the computer will be subjected to must also be considered.
 And we haven’t even gotten into the intricacies of automotive power, which only specifically-designed systems can handle.

 This is one of many examples, but it shows the growing need and complexity of putting more compute at the edge where a typical computer doesn’t belong.
-When pushing farther out to the edge, one of the most important things to consider is the environment your hardware will be operating in and what protection it needs to operate reliably.
+When pushing farther out to the edge, one thing that’s all too easy to overlook is the environment your hardware will be operating in and what protection it needs to operate reliably.

 Enter Rugged Edge Computers

-This level of durability is achieved through a combination of mechanical engineering and board design, thermal engineering, and component selection.
+This level of durability is achieved through a combination of mechanical engineering, motherboard design, thermal engineering, and component selection.
 Simply mashing all that together isn’t enough, though.
-Everything from design and component selection needs to be tested thoroughly to ensure the overall reliability and performance as a whole and the testing is not easy on technology, as you’ll soon see.
+Everything needs to be tested thoroughly to ensure the overall reliability and performance as a whole, and this testing is not easy on technology, as you’ll soon see.

 Mechanical Engineering and Board Design

-The board and everything on it is the core piece of any computer and consequently requires the most protection.
+The board and everything on it is the core piece of any computer, and consequently requires the most protection.
 Motherboards for rugged edge computers are electrically designed to handle wider power inputs and fluctuations.
-The board also needs to be able to handle electrostatic discharge, extreme temperatures, and vibration which is achieved by a combination of material selection, vibration damping, and soldered components.
+The board also needs to be able to handle electrostatic discharge, extreme temperatures, and vibration.
+These protections are achieved through a combination of material selection, vibration damping, and soldered components.

 It’s also at the board level where feature sets are established.
 Because rugged edge computers are often deployed in industrial environments, having I/O that can interface with legacy equipment, receive power from different sources (such as automotive power or power from a UPS backup) also need to be accounted for.
 It’s not uncommon for these systems to be populated with CAN bus, DIO, and serial connectors for this reason.